microsoft/Git-Credential-Manager-for-Windows/Docs/Askpass.md

 # Usage

- Generally speaking, Git will use Git Askpass for Windows and you will only need to interact with any authentication dialogs asking for credentials.
-As much as possible, Askpass attempts to stay out of sight and out of mind.
-We believe that Askpass is doing its best job when you forget you're depending on it at all.
+ After installation and configuration, Git will use the Git Askpass and you will only need to interact with any authentication dialogs asking for credentials.
+The Askpass stays invisible as much as possible, so ideally you’ll forget that you’re depending on Askpass at all.

      git askpass